 Caitlin has received certification in Cognitive Behavioral Therapy, Plus (CBT+, through the National Center for Evidence-Based Practice in Child Welfare), and training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parts-based trauma therapy (Janina Fisher), DBT skills, and Neuroscience/Brain-based trainings - all to inform a holistic, integrative approach to each individual and to therapy.
 Outside of trauma-based work, Caitlin also has experience in helping individuals cope with symptoms of Anxiety and Depression and managing the stresses of life or conflict within families more effectively.
-Caitlin strives to create a comfortable, safe space for therapy in order to build a strong, trusting therapeutic relationship, which she believes to be the foundation of the work that is done within therapy.
-She works to utilize evidence-based practices balanced with warmth, empathy, and a strengths-based perspective to individualize therapy for each person, couple, and family.
+Caitlin strives to create a comfortable, peaceful space for therapy in order to build a strong, trusting therapeutic relationship, which she believes to be the foundation of the work that is done within therapy.
+She works to utilize evidence-based practices balanced with warmth, empathy, and a strengths-based perspective to individualize therapy for each person and family.

 Ruth Milsten, LCSW-C

 Ruth Milsten is a Licensed Clinical Social Worker, MSW, LCSW-C, and received her Master’s in Social Work from The University of MD in 1995.
 Ruth has been a certified yoga teacher since 2000 and a Holistic Health Educator since 2007.
 Ruth has 24 years of experience working with women, adolescent girls, ages 12 and up, and their families.

 “If you are always trying to be normal, you will never know how amazing you can be.”-Maya Angelou.